joelberkeley/words/languages.md

  * theorem proving, which allows one to guarantee certain properties of runtime values at compile time, such as an integer being within some bounds

 Idris shares dependent types and theorem proving with Agda, but is [designed for](http://docs.idris-lang.org/en/latest/faq/faq.html#what-are-the-differences-between-agda-and-idris) general purpose programming.
-It is inspired by Haskell, and uses much of the same syntax, but is written in C. As of 2021, Idris isn't ready for production deployment.
+It is inspired by Haskell, and uses much of the same syntax.
+As of 2021, Idris isn't ready for production deployment.

 One difficulty I have noticed with Idris is that it can very difficult indeed to write performant, correct, purely functional, and provably total systems of a significant size.
 The effort required can reduce a developer's capacity to pay attention to quality, in much the same way that a complicated UI is a security hazard because users can be tempted to circumvent protocols.